Ishar Singh (poet): Poems

-But while the language was often plain and somewhat rustic, there was a keen art behind the poetry, which employed carefully structured meter and rhyme.
-Many of his poems were delivered in rhyming couplets, while others used varying combinations of rhyming lines.
+While his language was often simple and rural in character, his poetry demonstrated careful craftsmanship through its use of structured meter and rhyme.
+Many of his poems were written in rhyming couplets, while others employed a variety of rhyme schemes.

-It was through this mix of tight rhythmic structure, straightforward humour and - above all - fearless commentary, that Ishar Singh was eventually acknowledged in the field of Punjabi poetry as the 'Has Ras de Badshah' (King of Humour).
+This combination of formal poetic structure, accessible humor, and social commentary led to Ishar Singh becoming widely recognized in Punjabi literature as the Has Ras de Badshah ("King of Humour").

-He was handed this title by the Chief Minister of the Punjab, Pratap Singh Kairon, when he first read out Mera Marna on All India Radio.
-But it was a reputation he truly earned among his rivals after they set him the daunting challenge of turning his poetic wit to the most sombre event in Sikh history – the martyrdom of Guru Tegh Bahadur.
-In 1675, the religion's ninth founding Guru was publicly executed in the main thoroughfare in Delhi – at the behest of the Mughal Emperor Aurangzeb - for refusing to convert to Islam.
+According to contemporary accounts, he received this title from the Chief Minister of Punjab, Pratap Singh Kairon, after reciting Mera Marna on All India Radio.[1]
+His reputation was further enhanced after fellow poets challenged him to compose a humorous poem about the martyrdom of Guru Tegh Bahadur.
+In 1675, the ninth Sikh Guru was publicly executed in Delhi during the reign of the Mughal emperor Aurangzeb after refusing to convert to Islam.